Remedy-Entertainment/USDBook/src/terminology/default_prim.md

 # Default Prim

 When authoring a layer, it is possible to also define a "default prim" for it.
-This is a layer metadatum that contains the name of the prim that should be used automatically when using this layer in a reference or payload composition arc without an explicit prim path.
+This is a layer metadatum that contains the name of the prim that should be used automatically when the layer is used in a reference or payload composition arc without an explicit prim path.

-The prim name indicates a root level prim, meaning a direct child of the `PseudoRoot`.
+This name must point to a root level prim, meaning a direct child of the `PseudoRoot`.
 Therefore, it is not allowed to point to a path.

 ```admonish example title ="example defaultPrim in layer metadata"
 ~~~